Plan your enterprise deployment of Microsoft 365 Apps

 - Have your users download and install the language accessory packs that they need from the Microsoft 365 portal (requires local administrator permissions).

 - Set and assign the policy "Allow users who aren’t admins to install language accessory packs" to your users.
 This enables them to install language packs through the apps UI themselves.

 - Use Intune, Configuration Manager, or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

 For more information, see Overview of deploying languages for Microsoft 365 Apps.

 For details on which architecture to choose, see Choose the 32-bit or 64-bit version of Office.

 If you have the subscription versions of the Project and Visio desktop apps, continue to use those.
-If you have the 2013 versions of Project and Visio, you can either upgrade to the subscription versions or keep using the 2013 versions side-by-side with Microsoft 365 Apps.
-If you have the 2016 MSI version of Project or Visio, you should use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016.
+If you have the volume licensed versions of Project and Visio, we recommend you upgrade to the subscription versions.
+If you need to keep using a volume licensed version of Project or Visio, see Supported scenarios for installing different versions of Office, Project, and Visio on the same computer.

 Step 5 - Plan your upgrade from existing versions of Office

 Best practice: Allow the Microsoft 365 Apps setup to automatically uninstall any existing MSI-based version of Office, Visio and Project.
 We do not recommend to run Microsoft 365 Apps in parallel with MSI-based Office on the same device.

 To help you remove prior versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element to automate the removal with your Microsoft 365 Apps deployment package.
 For details see Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps.